International Education in Singapore

 If you’d rather keep your options open, some Singaporean schools even offer ‘hybrid’ curricula.
 This means they’ll teach more than one curriculum within the school, which you can choose between.
 In some cases they may even teach elements of two curricula concurrently to the same class.
 An international curriculum plus a national curriculum is the usual model for this.

-Below, we have compiled our top 10 international schools in Singapore.
-However, there are another 48 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Singapore according to our users.
+However, there are another 56 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Singapore based on your requirements.